qbeatrice/financial-data-analyst/README.md

-# Save the updated README content to a file for user download
-readme_content = """# Sales Data Analyst Agent
+# Sales Data Analyst Agent

 This project is an intelligent data analyst agent powered by **Claude API (Anthropic)**.
 It allows users to ask natural language questions and receive insights or visualizations derived from a connected SQL Server database or uploaded files.